Credit & Debt

-When you find out you're expecting a baby, your credit may be the last thing on your mind.
-However, just as a mother-to-be prepares her body for baby by taking pre-natal vitamins, eating right and getting plenty of rest, it's a good idea to get your credit in tip-top shape, too.
+When you find out you're expecting a baby, your credit score is probably the last thing on your mind.
+However, just as a mother-to-be prepares her body for a baby by taking pre-natal vitamins and getting plenty of rest, it's a good idea to get your credit in tip-top shape, too.

 "Kids are expensive, and those expenses aren't always predictable," says Beverly Harzog, a credit expert and author of The Debt Escape Plan.
 Creating a plan to build your credit or get out of debt creates a financial safety net for when unexpected expenses pop up.